-Description Allows Replication Server to accept messages after it detects a loss.
-Syntax ignore loss from data_server.database [to { data_server.database replication_server }] Parameters from data_server.database Specifies the primary data server and database whose message loss is to be ignored. to data_server.database Specifies the destination data server and database for the lost messages. to replication_server Specifies the destination Replication Server for the lost messages.
-Usage • Replication Server detects loss when it rebuilds queues or replays transaction logs in recovery mode. • A Replication Server detects message losses on connections to the replicate databases it manages. • For warm standby databases, use the logical connection name for data_server.database , except for losses that Replication Server detects between the active database and the standby database.
-To ignore these losses, use the physical data_server.database name. • If direct routes exist, the destination Replication Server detects message losses from the source Replication Server.
-Look in both Replication Server log files to determine whether losses were detected. • When a Replication Server detects losses, it accepts no messages on the connection until ignore loss is executed. • After ignore loss is executed, a few updates may be necessary before messages begin to flow again. • After ignore loss is executed, procedures are required to bring replicated data up to date.
+Specifies the destination Replication Server for the lost messages.

+- Replication Server detects loss when it rebuilds queues or replays transaction logs in recovery mode. - A Replication Server detects message losses on connections to the replicate databases it manages. - For warm standby databases, use the logical connection name for data_server.database, except for losses that Replication Server detects between the active database and the standby database.
+To ignore these losses, use the physical data_server.database name. - If direct routes exist, the destination Replication Server detects message losses from the source Replication Server.
+Look in both Replication Server log files to determine whether losses were detected.

+- When a Replication Server detects losses, it accepts no messages on the connection until ignore loss is executed. - After ignore loss is executed, a few updates may be necessary before messages begin to flow again. - After ignore loss is executed, procedures are required to bring replicated data up to date.

 See the Replication Server Administration Guide Volume 2 for detailed recovery instructions.

-Permissions ignore loss requires "sa" permission.
-See also allow connections, configure route, rebuild queues, set log recovery move primary
+ignore loss requires "sa" permission.

+allow connections, configure route, rebuild queues, set log recovery move primary move primary of {error class | function string class} class_name to replication_server error class changed.

-Description Changes the primary Replication Server for an error class or a function-string class.
-Syntax move primary of {error class function string class} class_name to replication_server Parameters error class Specifies that the primary Replication Server for an error class is to be changed. function string class Specifies that the primary Replication Server for a function-string class is to be changed. class_name The name of the error class or function-string class whose primary Replication Server is to be changed. replication_server Specifies the new primary Replication Server for the error class or function- string class.
-It is the name of the Replication Server where the command is executed, since move primary must be executed at the new primary Replication Server.
-Examples Example 1 Changes the primary Replication Server for the pubs2_db_err_class error class to the SYDNEY_RS Replication Server.
-The command is entered at SYDNEY_RS: move primary of error class pubs2_db_err_class to SYDNEY_RS Example 2 Changes the primary Replication Server for the sqlserver2_function_class function-string class to the SYDNEY_RS Replication Server.
-The command is entered at SYDNEY_RS: move primary or function string class sqlserver2_function_class to SYDNEY_RS Usage • If you have changed the routing configuration, use move primary to ensure that error responses and function strings are distributed, via the new routes, to the Replication Servers where they are needed.
+Changes the primary Replication Server for an error class or a function-string class.

+Specifies that the primary Replication Server for an error class is to be function string class class name replication server

+Specifies that the primary Replication Server for a function-string class is to be changed.

+The name of the error class or function-string class whose primary Replication Server is to be changed.

+Specifies the new primary Replication Server for the error class or functionstring class.
+It is the name of the Replication Server where the command is executed, since move primary must be executed at the new primary

+Replication Server.

+Example 1 Changes the primary Replication Server for the pubs2_db_err_class error class to the SYDNEY_RS Replication Server.
+The command is entered at SYDNEY_RS:

+'''

+move primary

+of error class pubs2_db_err_class

+to SYDNEY RS

+'''

+Example 2 Changes the primary Replication Server for the sqlserver2_function_class function-string class to the SYDNEY_RS Replication Server.
+The command is entered at SYDNEY RS:

+'''

+move primary

+or function string class sqlserver2_function_class

+to SYDNEY RS

+'''